pkgdown/header.html

 # design_matrix: data frame with columns Name, BigWigPlus, BigWigMinus

-ctss_rse <- GenomeInfoDb::keepStandardChromosomes(ctss_rse, pruning.mode = "coarse")
+ctss <- GenomeInfoDb::keepStandardChromosomes(ctss, pruning.mode = "coarse")

-Option B: Standard CAGEfightR / PRIME workflow
+Option B: Standard CAGEfightR / PRIME workflow.

 library(CAGEfightR)

-bw_plus <- rtracklayer::BigWigFileList(design$bw_plus)
+bw_plus <- rtracklayer::BigWigFileList(file.path(dir_bw, design$BigWigPlus))

-bw_minus <- rtracklayer::BigWigFileList(design$bw_minus)
+bw_minus <- rtracklayer::BigWigFileList(file.path(dir_bw, design$BigWigMinus))

 names(bw_plus) <- names(bw_minus) <- rownames(design)

-ctss_rse <- CAGEfightR::quantifyCTSSs(plusStrand = bw_plus,
+ctss <- CAGEfightR::quantifyCTSSs(plusStrand = bw_plus,

 minusStrand = bw_minus,